11 Best Things To Do in Cancun, Mexico

 Visit & Swim in Cenotes

-One of the best things to do in Cancun and the whole of Mexico is to visit one of the many cenotes.
-Mexico has some of the best cenotes in the world scattered throughout the country.
-Some even have yet to be discovered.
+One of the best things to do in Cancun and throughout Mexico is to visit one of the many cenotes.
+Mexico boasts some of the world’s best cenotes, scattered throughout the country.
+Some have even yet to be discovered.

 Unfourtanely, Cancun cenotes aren’t a thing, so if you’re looking to experience this must-do spectacle in Mexico, you’ll have to venture out of Cancun.
 The closest cenotes to Cancun are Cenote Azul and Cenote Las Piedras.
 They are not technically in Cancun, but they are close.